sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/06 - Collide/03 - The Squatter.md

 Alex's response was muffled as they finished chewing the slice of bread they had been eating.
 Swallowing, Alex repeated themselves.
 "I have no money."

 Mu stared.
-She thought she was going into a hideout, about to face off with someone evil, the element of surprise hers. "...Who are you, anyway?"
+She thought she was going into a hideout, about to face off with someone evil, the element of surprise hers.
+But this scene she had stumbled upon felt like she was harassing a homeless person.
+Her emotions deflated, a tinge of guilt tugging at her. "...Who are you, anyway?"

 Alex paused.
 There was the brief flicker of a smirk on their lips, amusement that they were only asking now, but it quickly vanished.
 She sat up and replied, "I'm Alex.
 I'm just a nobody from Earth.
 And before you ask, I didn't want to sleep outside and I didn't want to be harassed by Mafia in the night.
 So I found this empty unlocked house."